sparkutils/testless/README.md

 If it's really not 1-3 then raising a ticket on frameless is worthwhile but please mention the exact version of testless and the DBR runtime you tested against in your issue.

+## How can I add a new runtime?

+First make sure shim supports that runtime, raise an issue/PR etc. to help that, then raise one here to use that shim.